Operating system

 Positioning: A customizable embedded Linux build framework.

-Key Features: Allows building highly optimized and minimal Linux systems tailored to specific hardware from source code, offering extreme flexibility.
+Key features: Allows building highly optimized and minimal Linux systems tailored to specific hardware from source code, offering extreme flexibility.

 | Feature | Debian | Yocto Linux |